King-Mob/afternoonwideboys/events.md

 @m:ss quiz "question?" "answer" "answer" "answer" correct-answer-number

-the correct-answer number is 0-indexed, meaning that the first answer is number 0, the second is 1 etc.
+the correct-answer number is 0-indexed, meaning that the first answer is number 0, the second is 1 etc. You can have up to 10 answers, because the correct answer is 1 digit, so can be 0 to 9.
+I suppose you could have a hundred answers, but none of the last 90 could be correct.

 e.g. @0:01 quiz "which is best?" "snow" "ice" "hail" 2 this means that "hail" is the correct answer